Mast Cell Activation Syndrome (MCAS) in Dallas, TX

-The symptoms of MCAS can vary widely from person to person and may include:
+The symptoms of MCAS can vary widely from person to person, may wax and wane, and may include:,

 Diagnosing MCAS can be challenging because its symptoms overlap with many other conditions.
 The diagnostic process often involves a combination of clinical evaluation, symptom history, and laboratory tests.
 Elevated levels of certain mediators in blood or urine samples, such as histamine or tryptase, can provide clues, but the diagnosis is typically made based on a combination of clinical judgment and laboratory findings.